nuclight/cbor-spec-cbapt/draft-ietf-goncharov-cbapt.md

 This documents defines format for compression and templating of both raw BLOBs and CBOR documents by concept of "atom".

-The CBAPT is a subset of the more general CBOR-TPL (separate specification) suitable to use by constrained devices.
+The CBAPT is a subset of the more general CBOR-TPL (Templating & Programming Language, separate specification) suitable to use by constrained devices.

 --- middle